Appropriation of Indigenous Cultural Property

 Olena Uutai refers to her music as "Neo Shaman".
-Her performances and musical form of expression, including clothing and instruments (in this video she uses mouth harp and the flat drum which traditionally have been used by shamans in ethnic groups and indigenous peoples that live in the circumpolar area in the Arctic) are not based in Yakut culture.
-Instead it seems to be based in cultural forms of expression found among the very small ethnic groups that live in Sakha Republic, and elsewhere in the Sibir.
+Her performances and musical form of expression, including clothing and instruments (in this video she uses mouth harp and the flat drum which traditionally were used by shamans in ethnic groups and indigenous peoples that live in the circumpolar area of the Arctic) are not based in Yakut culture.
+Instead it seems to be based in cultural forms of expression found among the very small ethnic groups that live in Sakha Republic and elsewhere in the Sibir.
 Or, maybe more correctly, she uses the cultural and musical forms of expression that formerly existed among these ethnic groups, prior to the acculturation process as a result of mainly Russian influence.
-It follows that this video present a hodge-podge of inspiration from various cultures, as put together and performed by Olena Uutai.
-And she is very good.
+It follows that Olena Uutai in this video presents a hodge-podge of traits from various cultures.
+She is very good.
 I am particularly impressed with her performance on the mouth harp.

 The quality of the performance not withstanding, this appears to be a good example of cultural appropriation.
 The term "cultural appropriation" is commonly understood as adoption of elements of a minority culture by a dominant culture (Wikipedia n.d.a.).

 I do not know what she thinks about this.
-Does she understand herself as presenting or communication these for her foreign forms of cultural expressions, even though not on behalf of the ethnic minority cultures?
+Does she understand herself as presenting or communicating these for her foreign forms of cultural expressions, even though she does not belong to these ethnic minority cultures?
 Or is this a straightforward appropriation of cultural forms for the express purpose of making a living?
 If so, I guess she is trying to make us believe that this form of musical expression is her own, that it is authentic.
 This would not be very hard to do – nobody knows anything about the Sakha Republic and the ethnic groups who live there.
 And we, the audience in far away countries and cultures, are easily duped.
 From her Youtube channel (YouTube n.d.) it appears that she lives in USA, and that she makes a living through producing videos and CDs.
 As for the videos there is an obvious sensous touch to at least some of them (check them out on YouTube).
 References to "Mother Earth and its healing love" are likewise not comforting.

 Posing as a member of another ethnic group for the purpose of benefitting from this is of course common.
 Here are three examples: